ProChangers/EduAI-Suite/README.md

 ## 🎉 Get Started Today!

 Join the EduAI Suite revolution and transform your studying experience!
-For installation instructions and further details, check out our [installation guide](INSTALL.md).

 ## 🤝 Contributing